 Phase one was observation and diagnosis.
 Firstly, we observed the group in action and codified their group dynamics.
 We then undertook interviews with each team member, as well as reviewing their team governance and their work on strategy development to date.
 It became clear that individuals had become entrenched in increasingly polarised perspectives on the team and ways forward for the business.
 Within the group, advocacy prevailed over inquiry, discussions within team meetings made little progress and interpersonal conflict was out of control.

-As a first step towards resolving the situation we had each individual complete a 360 assessment, followed by one-to-one coaching.
-It became clear from this that there were a wide variety of personality styles in the team, ranging from the conflict averse to those who were totally comfortable with an all-out shouting match, so our consultants worked intensively over this period to help individuals develop greater awareness on their own leadership style, as well as the differing personality types and needs of their colleagues.
+As a first step towards resolving the situation we had each individual complete a 360 assessment, followed by a programme of one-to-one coaching.
+This highlighted a wide variety of personality styles in the team, ranging from the conflict averse to those who were totally comfortable with a shouting match.
+Our team worked intensively over this critical period to help individuals develop greater awareness around their own leadership style, as well as the differing personality types and needs of their colleagues.

-As a result of our success with the team, we were invited to partner the organisation through its transformation journey over the next two years, as well as helping to develop the capacity for collective intelligence across the organisation.
+As a result of our success with the team, we were invited to partner with the organisation through its transformation journey over the next two years, as well as helping them to develop the capacity for Collective Intelligence across the whole organisation.

 Want to find out more?
 Start the conversation to move your business forward by contacting us today.

 Leave a Comment